 Brighten your holiday table with these Thanksgiving salad recipes!
-With grain salads, green salads, and more, you're sure to find something you love.
+With grain salads, green salads, and more, you're sure to find one you love.

 By now, you probably have a good idea of your Thanksgiving menu.
-Maybe you’re sticking to classics like sweet potato casserole and cranberry sauce, or maybe you’re trying something new.
+Maybe you’re sticking to classics like turkey, sweet potato casserole, and cranberry sauce, or maybe you’re trying something new.
 Mashed cauliflower?
 Mac and cheese?
 No matter what you’re serving, I hope you’re including a Thanksgiving salad.

 Why?
 For one, color!
 If you’ve been following Love & Lemons for a while, you know that I love highlighting the colors of every season.
 In the fall, so much colorful produce is at its peak, but it doesn’t always make its way onto our Thanksgiving tables, where mashed potatoes and gravy take center stage.
 A Thanksgiving salad is a great way to add color to your holiday plate.
 Plus, who doesn’t appreciate a few bites of something light and refreshing between forkfuls of stuffing?

 You’ll find 20 of my favorite Thanksgiving salad recipes below.
 Some are super simple, the kind of thing that’s easy to toss together before your meal.
 Others include roasted vegetables or grains for extra texture and depth of flavor.
 All of them are colorful and delicious.
 I hope you find one you love!

 If you love traditional Thanksgiving foods and flavors, then any of these recipes would fit right in on your holiday menu!